On multiplicity bounds for eigenvalues of the clamped round plate: Introduction and background

 \subsection{Acknowledgments}

-We are very grateful to Gal Binyamini, suggesting the possibility of eliminating~$f$ from our equations~\eqref{eqn:poly-f-eqn}.
-We thank Or Kuperman for helpful discussions regarding the second order recurrence satisfied by the sequence~$W_m$.
+We are very grateful to Gal Binyamini, suggesting the possibility of eliminating~$F_m$ from our equations~\eqref{eqn:poly-f-eqn}.
+We thank Or Kuperman for helpful discussions regarding the second order recurrence relation satisfied by the sequence~$W_m$.
+We are very grateful to the anonymous referee for helpful questions and comments which led us to better describe the background to this work, add the higher dimensional case and the relation of the optimal bounds to Schanuel's conjecture.
+This paper is part of D.\ R.'s research towards a PhD.\ degree, conducted at the Hebrew University of Jerusalem.